maliknaik16/ConnectionsHomes/README.md

 ### Notes
 - Since lats and longs are based on cities, you might get some distance = 0 in matching, which means mentor and youth are both in the same city
-- To make sure you get the least required information, try to use ERROR to throw a massage if <i> Distance, Lat and Long or any other needed input</i>aren't provided
+- To make sure you get the least required information, try to use ERROR to throw a message if <i> Distance, Lat and Long or any other needed input</i>aren't provided
 - Make sure your query name is unique so your won't overwrite other team's queries.
 Try using a unique name like adding your initial or team  name
 - In ECL Watchpage check the Workunit ID (WUID) number to make sure this is your code in case of having the same query name with another teams
 - For testing purposes a youth dataset is provided in [data folder](./data/Youth.csv)